 Diana's Tours, the River Canopy - every Wednesday

-Women may want to check out Annemarie Shrouder who wrote a good article in Xtra from Canada about Women's week in Puerto Vallarta in 2008.
+Women may want to check out Annemarie Shrouder who wrote a good article in Curve Magazine about Looking for Lesbians in Puerto Vallarta back in January 2009.

 Vallarta Girl 2012 - February 16-20, 2012

-Note: Sorry but Vallarta Girl 2012 has been cancelled, apparently due to issues of the host talent scheduled not being able to attend, so please check out the details on-line at Vallarta Girl 2012.
+Note: Sorry but Vallarta Girl 2012 has been cancelled, apparently due to issues of the host talent scheduled not being able to attend.
 Maybe next year, folks!
 Previously: After their first successful inaugural year in 2011, Vallarta Girl will be back this coming season in February 2012 as many women and the fine DJs will return to Puerto Vallarta, Mexico, one of Latin America's most popular gay and lesbian vacation and beach destinations.
 Running from Thursday, February 16 through Monday, February 20, 2012, there will be events at the beach, nightlife spots, and rivers and jungles of PV.
 Lesbian party-goers can enjoy 4 nights and 5 days of fun in the sun and around town.
 Vallarta Girl attractions will include a beach party at El Dorado restaurant and another at Lido Beach Club, as well as a jungle adventure in Nogalito, nightlife at Xtine/Hyde disco and other locales, a Cuale River horseback riding nature adventure, and final day brunch at famed gay-friendly Daiquiri Dick's restaurant.

 Puerto Vallarta Lesbian Owned-Operated